futurice/backend-best-practices/README.md

 #### Document storage

-Stores documents that can be easily addressed and searched for by contents or by inclusion in a collection.
+Stores documents that can be easily addressed and searched for by content or by inclusion in a collection.
 This is made possible because the database understands the storage format.
 Use for just that: storing large numbers of structured documents.
 Notable examples:

 * CouchDB
 * ElasticSearch